ClementTsang/bottom/docs/content/troubleshooting.md

     <figcaption><sub>Example using <code>btm --dot_marker</code></sub></figcaption>
 </figure>

+### Use a font that supports braille fonts

 Another (better) alternative is to install a font that supports braille fonts, and configure your terminal emulator to use it.
 For example, installing something like [UBraille](https://yudit.org/download/fonts/UBraille/) or [Iosevka](https://github.com/be5invis/Iosevka) and ensuring your terminal uses it should work.

-### Linux/macOS/Unix
+#### Linux/macOS/Unix

-If you're on a Unix-like system, generally, the problem comes down to you either not having a font that supports the braille markers, or your terminal emulator is not using the correct font for the braille markers.

-Some possible solutions include:
+Solutions mostly depend on what terminal emulator you are using, so unfortunately, I can't give specific instructions.
+Here are some possible solutions:

 - Uninstalling `gnu-free-fonts` if installed, as that is known to cause problems with braille markers
 - Installing a font like `ttf-symbola` or `ttf-ubraille` for your terminal emulator to try and automatically fall back to
 - Configuring your terminal emulator to use specific fonts for the `U+2800` to `U+28FF` range.
   - For example for kitty, do `symbol_map U+2800-U+28FF Symbola`.

+For some more possible solutions:

+- Check out [this issue](https://github.com/cjbassi/gotop/issues/18) from gotop about the same issue.
-See [this issue](https://github.com/cjbassi/gotop/issues/18) for more possible fixes, or the [ratatui](https://ratatui.rs/faq/#some-characters-appear-to-be-missing--look-weird) FAQ (ratatui is the underlying library that bottom uses to draw things).
+- See ratatui's [FAQ](https://ratatui.rs/faq/#some-characters-appear-to-be-missing--look-weird) (ratatui is the underlying library bottom uses to draw things).

-If you're still having issues, feel free to open a [discussion](https://github.com/ClementTsang/bottom/discussions/new/) question about it.

-### Windows/Powershell
+#### Windows and Powershell

 **Note: I would advise backing up your registry beforehand if you aren't sure what you are doing!**